michalokienica-tieto/devopsAcademy/bash-practice-task.md

 ## Features
 - Builds a Docker image.
 - Runs a local container using the uploaded image.
-- Uploads the Docker image to a specified repository (only if local checks are passed)
+- Uploads the Docker image to a specified registry (only if local checks are passed)
 - checking the success of image upload and container local execution.
 - Utilizes error handling and parameterization for flexibility.
 - Use functions as much as possible
-- Paramatrize as much as possible (image name, tag, repository credentials etc.)
+- Paramatrize as much as possible (image name, tag, registry credentials etc.)
+- Handling credentials (as local env, sourcing from other file, other way)